Home

 • study how life works on Earth by researching what they have observed and experienced outdoors

-• learn the laws of ecology and thermodynamics in lots of different ways
+• learn (and experience) the laws of ecology and thermodynamics in lots of different ways

-• learn the carbon cycle (along with the water cycle) inside out and backwards (without an understanding of the carbon cycle, no one can understand global warming)
+• learn the carbon cycle (along with the water cycle) inside out and backwards (without at least a basic understanding of the carbon cycle, no one can truly understand global warming and climate change)

 • get to know local ecosystems and learn about global ecosystems